California Spanish Assessment

 The CSA is the primary language assessment in Spanish for California students.
 What follows are some of its key features:

-• Aligned with the Common Core State Standards for English Language Arts en Español Link to external site
+• Aligns with the Common Core State Standards for English Language Arts en Español Link to external site

-• Assesses Spanish reading, writing mechanics, and listening
+• Assesses Spanish reading, writing, listening, and speaking

 Testing Materials